· AI

 How to actually enable non-technical teams

-Show value in the first 15 minutes or you’ve lost them.
+Show value in the first 15 minutes or you’ve basically lost them.

 I start every AI training with a 15-minute hands-on exercise using their actual work.
 Not a hypothetical example.
 Their data, their problem, their result.
 An HR person pastes in a real job description and gets candidate screening criteria.
 A finance person uploads transactions and gets anomalies flagged.